Top 5 honest signs he’s a good guy

-Whether it was that guy who had a liberal attitude with the truth, the commitment-phobe, or the man who bailed out on you when you needed him the most it can leave you with a sixth sense of danger.
-That can morph into anxiety that means you over analyze his every text, creep on his social media and feeling unsettled the second he leaves your side.
-I am writing to you about “honest signals” then so that when you do meet one of the many, many decent guys out there you can be like ‘ah-ha’ when you see positive signals and allow yourself to go with it.
+Whether it was that guy who had a liberal attitude with the truth, the commitment-phobe, or the man who bailed out on you when you needed him the most, it can leave you with a sixth sense of danger.
+That can morph into anxiety that means you over analyze his every text, creep on his social media and feel unsettled the second he leaves your side.

 Signs he’s a good guy number 1- He talks it through

 When there are conflicts people definitely process and deal with them in different ways.
 Some people want the emotional reassurance of talking it through; others need some space to decompress before they return to a situation.
 Space isn’t a bad thing for him to want as long as he articulates it, ‘I need a few days to just recover, and get settled’ is a lot better than looking at your phone wondering when he’s going to text and hearing the sound of crickets.
 If he steps forward after a disagreement and sticks around to ‘talk it through’ even better: he’s showing an appreciation that no relationship is perfect and a willingness to mediate.

 Our part in this is to realise a. if someone asks for space it doesn’t mean they don’t like us, and to respect that request. b.
 ‘De-escalating’ a situation is key.
 I can definitely remember relationships in the past where I slammed a door or walked out to see if the guy would follow, to ‘prove’ he loved me.
 This is BS.
 Keep it, calm people!
 If you want to love, sit down and talk to him about it.